mskr/SPlisHSPlasH/README.md

   - Make it easy to avoid overlaps
   - Python could be nice for this
     - Binding exists: /doc/pysplash/creating_scenes.md
-    - manim is nice for text and lines
+    - manim is nice for text and lines, and animations of course *.*
     - blender can import partio
+    - Qt may have what else we need, and can be easily integrated: https://build-system.fman.io/